webuild-consortium/wp4-trust-group/GITHUB_POLICIES_ISSUE_SUMMARY.md

 ## Issue Description

 ### Problem Statement
 The WP4 Trust Infrastructure framework currently lacks clear definitions and implementation guidelines for different policy approaches.
-We need to establish two distinct policy methodologies that align with zero-trust principles and provide flexible policy management for both credential issuers and relying parties.
+We need to establish two distinct policy methodologies that align with zero-trust principles and provide flexible policy management for both Credential Issuers and Relying Parties.

 ### Proposed Solution
 Define and implement: